redhat-et/transmission/README.md

 ## Usage
 ### Installation
 Transmission comes as `.rpm` file and is meant to be included into the `ostree` image, e.g. by including it into `OSBuilder` blueprints.
-It will install a `systemd timer` to run periodically every X minutes.
+It will install a `systemd timer` to run periodically every 5 minutes by default.

 Users need to provide Transmission with the URL of the device management service to query for updates, either by supplying the `transmission.url` kernel argument or by writing this URL to one of the following locations (which it will search in order): `/usr/lib/transmission-url`, `/etc/transmission-url`, `./transmission-url`.

 ### Running
+Transmission supports the following commands:

+* `transmission update` queries Transmission's management endpoint for updates and stages any changes locally, before applying them to the current configuration set and activating it by syncing to the root file system.
+* `transmission rollback` makes the previous configuration set the current configuration set and activates it by syncing to the root file system.

-When run, Transmission performs a sequence of steps:
+In this process, Transmission performs a sequence of steps:

 * update-banner: Updates the TTY banner shown at login with info on the device management URL and device ID.
+* stage-files: Downloads, decodes, uncompresses, and verifies files and systemd units into a staging area.
 * create-users: Creates the users specified by the device manager, adding authorized SSH keys.
-* stage-files: Downloads, decodes, uncompresses, and verifies files and systemd units into a staging area.
-* update-configsets: Makes staged files the current config set, backing up the old current set beforehand.
+* update-configsets: Makes staged files the current config set, backing up the previous configuration set beforehand.
-* sync-root: Syncs the current configuration set to the root directory (i.e. activates the configuration).
+* apply-configsets: Syncs the current configset to the root file system.
 * update-selinux: Updates the setenforce mode according to the configuration.
-* update-systemd-units: Reloads the systemd daemon and enables/disables units as per the configuration.
+* update-systemd-units: Reloads the systemd daemon and enables/disables/reloads/... units as per the configuration.

 Using the `--skip-step` and `--stop-after` options, it is possible to skip any of these steps or stop after a step, respectively.
 This is mainly for testing, but also to only update the banner.

 Using the `--root-dir` option, one can tell Transmission to sync config not to the system root (`/`) directory but a changed root.

+You can increase the log-level using the `--log-level` argument.

 ## Implementation Details
 ### Device Management Endpoint